ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     //@version=4
     study("Lows from new highs", "", true)
     var lows = array.new_float(0)
-    flushHighs = false
+    flushLows = false

-    // Pop an element from the stack when `_cond` is true. f_array_pop(_id, _cond) => _cond and array.size(_id) > 0 ? array.pop(_id) : float(na)
+    // Remove last element from the stack when `_cond` is true. f_array_pop(_id, _cond) => _cond and array.size(_id) > 0 ? array.pop(_id) : float(na)

     if rising(high, 1)